driusan/dewm/src/Keyboard.md

 an existing window.

 The `xproto` package has a DestroyWindowChecked method, but to use it we need to know which window to destroy.
-Maybe *that's* why the other window managers were listening for EnterNotify events.. now that we're at this point, let's try and ensure we get notified when a window gets focused (since we're sticking with focus-follows-pointer semantics, entering a window is the same as giving it focus.)
+(Maybe *that's* why the other window managers were listening for EnterNotify events..)
+Let's try and ensure we get notified when a window gets focused (since we're sticking with focus-follows-pointer semantics, entering a window is the same as giving it focus) by adding it to the event mask.
+Then, we can keep track of the active window.

 ### "Window Event Mask"
 ```go